Gabrielle Walcott: Miss World 2008

-Walcott follows in the footsteps of Valene Maharaj and was the 2008 entrant into the Miss World pageant.
+Walcott was the 2008 entrant into the Miss World pageant.
 She placed as the second runner-up to Ksenia Sukhinova of Russia.
-She won the titles of Miss World Caribbean 2008 for getting the highest placement of the Caribbean delegates; and Miss World Beauty with a Purpose 2008 for working with the Just Because Foundation dedicated to create hospitable conditions for children with cancer and helping raise $100,000 in charity for the creation of a new ward for these children.
+She won the titles of Miss World Caribbean 2008 for getting the highest placement of the Caribbean delegates; and Miss World Beauty with a Purpose 2008 for working with the Just Because Foundation dedicated to creating hospitable conditions for children with cancer and helping raise $100,000 in charity for the creation of a new ward for these children.
 Overall she placed in all the fast track events.

 Miss Universe 2011

 In 2011, Walcott participated in the Miss Trinidad and Tobago Universe Pageant.
 As a highly rated participant, she won the crown and represented her island nation in the Miss Universe 2011 Pageant held in São Paulo, Brazil on 12 September 2011.

 Charity work and social groups

 Walcott works with the Just Because Foundation, a non-profit community-based organization founded by Chevaughn Joseph and Noel Joseph in honor of their son Jabez "JB" Joseph, who died from a rare form of cancer.
 The JBF provides practical and emotional support for parents and siblings of children with cancer.

 She has worked with Miss Trinidad and Tobago Universe Anya Ayoung-Chee with the TallMan Foundation.
 The Foundation was established for the empowerment of young people in underprivileged areas.

 In 2008 the United Nations Association of Trinidad and Tobago (UNATT) asked both Walcott and Anya Ayoung-Chee to be spokeswomen for the group.
 Both women accepted and now remain members of the advocacy group.
 UNATT the NGO arm of the United Nations which aims to advocate the United Nations and the Millennium Development Goals through their demographic and age group.
 Walcott has been an active supporter of the organization and was the facilitator of a 2008 workshop which brought together various stakeholders across the country to a discourse on the state of the Millennium Development Goals in Trinidad and Tobago with a focus on youth.